duhnnie/golazy/README.md

 # golazy

-golazy is a tiny, generic Go helper for lazy-loading values.
+golazy provides a context-based lazy-loading mechanism for variables, with support for per-context caching, preloaded values and time-to-live (TTL) functionality.

 It provides a small `Lazy[T]` abstraction that can load values on demand using a user-provided loader function.
-It supports optional per-context TTL caching and preloaded values.

 ## Installation